‘Gold Rush’ Season 7 Finale, ‘Final Fury’: Fights! Drama! Who Got The Most Gold?

 — Justin Sewell (@JustinsBigIdea) January 2, 2016

 After this total, it is revealed that Parker Schnabel’s team mined a sweet 4,311 ounces for the entire season!
 This is an emotional time for Parker.
-Just a few months ago, he lost John Schnabel, his grandfather, his mentor since he was a young boy.
+Just a few months ago, he lost John Schnabel, his grandfather and mentor since he was a young boy.
 After announcing the totals, it is time for a well deserved celebration.
 Parker gets out the whiskey and in a very bittersweet moment, they toast his beloved grandpa.

 Gold Rush's Parker Schnabel updates fans on his grandpa's health #GoldRush #JohnSchnabel… https://t.co/ct55VQb2w8 pic.twitter.com/TyZrmEArmy